cbrown5/cbrown5.github.io/_posts/2021-10-02-how-long-to-write-a-grant.md

 ----------------

 Estimating time required on grant writing is an important part of career planning.
-For instance you may need to think about how you’ll fit in family time (grant writing in my experience often requires after hours work) or field work.
+For instance you may need to think about how you’ll fit it around the rest of your life (grant writing in my experience often requires after hours work) or field work.

 Or you may be facing the end of a research contract, and thinking about